godfat/rib/README.md

 * `require 'ripl/rc/squeeze_history'`

-  which squeezes the same input in history, both in memory and history file.
+  Which squeezes the same input in history, both in memory and history file.

 * `require 'ripl/rc/mkdir_history'`

-  which calls `mkdir -p` on directory which contains history file.
+  Which calls `mkdir -p` on directory which contains history file.
 For example, I put my irb_history in an directory might not exist before use: `~/.config/irb/irb_history`

 * `require 'ripl/rc/ctrld_newline'`

-  ruby 1.9.2 has no this problem in irb, but 1.8 and ripl do.
+  Ruby 1.9.2 has no this problem in irb, but 1.8 and ripl do.
   When hitting ctrl+d to exit ripl, it would print a newline instead of messing up with shell prompt.

+upon exception occurs:

+* `require 'ripl/rc/last_exception'`

+  We can't access $! for last exception because input evaluation is not in the block which rescues the exception, neither can we update $! because it's a read only pseudo global variable.

+  This plugin makes last rescued exception stored in `Ripl.last_exception`

 upon formatting output: